rowan/dotfiles/macOS.md

 - System Settings > Security & Privacy ...
 - Privacy, then allow Dropbox and Zoom
-- Camera & Microphone, allow Zoom
+- Camera & Microphone, allow Loom and Zoom
-- Screen Recording, allow Slack and Zoom
+- Screen Recording, allow Loom, Slack and Zoom

+Then...

+- System Settings > Login items
+- Delete Loom

-12. Other settings
+13. Other settings

 - System Settings > Bluetooth, then disable auto-connect for AirPods (click the 'i' next to select item, then 'When last connected')

-13. Setup dev environment
+14. Setup dev environment

 - Open `Github Desktop`
 - Sign in